pwgbots/linny-r/README.md

 When a newer version has beeh released, Linny-R will prompt you to update automatically.
 Click on the link in this prompt to see the release notes on GitHub and find out about new features and bug fixes.
+When you click on the _OK_ button, Linny-R will shut down its local server script, and then the launch script should perform the `npm update` command and then restart the server script.
+Your browser will prompt you close its current tab, and then Linny-R should reappear in a new browser tab or window.

 > [!NOTE]
-> The built-in updating function of Linny-R will _not_ automatically upgrade
+> The built-in updating function of Linny-R will _**not**_ automatically
-> to a new major version.
-To update from a version like 1.9.x to a version
+> upgrade to a new _major_ version.
+To update from a version like 1.9.x to
-> like 2.0.x, you have to open a command line interface (`Command Prompt`
+> a version like 2.0.x, you have to open a command line interface
-> or `Terminal`), change to your Linny-R directory, and then type
+> (`Command Prompt` or `Terminal`), change to your Linny-R directory, and
-> `npm install linny-r@2`.
+> then type `npm install linny-r@2`.
 This should perform the upgrade.
-You can then
-> launch Linny-R as usual by typing `linny-r` (Windows) or `./linny-r.command`
+> You can then launch Linny-R as usual by typing `linny-r` (Windows) or
-> (macOS).
+> `./linny-r.command` (macOS).

 #### Installing and using an earlier version of Linny-R